National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Such submission is (1) considered best practice, (2) requested by publishers and (3) communicates that the author is aware of state-of-the-art practices in publication.
 Perhaps the best single repository of such checklists is the [Equator Network]([https://www.equator-network.org/reporting-guidelines/](https://www.equator-network.org/reporting-guidelines/)).

-Research in N3C falls under “Observational” research, so [STROBE](https://www.equator-network.org/wp-content/uploads/2015/10/STROBE_checklist_v4_combined.pdf) (Strengthening the Reporting of Observational Studies in Epidemiology[cite]) is the most generally appropriate.
+Research in N3C falls under "Observational" research, so [STROBE](https://www.equator-network.org/wp-content/uploads/2015/10/STROBE_checklist_v4_combined.pdf) (Strengthening the Reporting of Observational Studies in Epidemiology[cite]) is the most generally appropriate.
 However, for EHR-based research, [RECORD](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001885) (REporting of studies Conducted using Observational Routinely-collected health Data[cite]) is appropriate.
 The most detailed is STaRT-RWE.[cite]
 Protocol Pad attempts to collect the information in the process of doing the research that you will need at the end, for publication.